genderkit/genderkit/_articles/spironolactone.md

 Several different types of drug are used as anti-androgens.
 Spironolactone is a commonly used antiandrogen in the US.

 While spironolactone is much cheaper to obtain than GnRH agonists, it can often have side effects and after prolonged use may cause liver damage.
-In the UK endocrinologists usually prescribe GnRH (gonadotropin releasing hormone) agonists instead {% cite seal:2007 --location 170 %}.
+In the UK endocrinologists usually prescribe GnRH (gonadotropin releasing hormone) agonists instead {% cite seal:2007 -l 170 %}.
 These medications are described in more detail on the [GnRH agonists page]({{ site.baseurl }}{% link _articles/gnrh-agonists.md %}).

 A study has suggested that taking spironolactone with [oestrogen]({{ site.baseurl }}{% link _articles/oestrogen.md %}) may reduce the breast development caused by oestrogen {% cite seal2012predictive %}, though this has not been confirmed by other researchers.